Bachelor of Aviation

 The Bachelor of Aviation is a bachelor's degree for studies within the aviation industry.
 In the United States, it takes an average of four to six years to complete this degree.
-There are multiple areas of concentrations that a student can specify when going to college.
+There are multiple areas of concentration that a student can specify when going to college.

 In India, Bachelor of Aviation courses take an average of three years to complete, with the most highly sought course being a BBA Aviation course.

 Jobs

 Students that study this degree pursue jobs in the aviation industry.
 This degree can train students in engineering, electronics, flying aircraft, managing air traffic, aircraft maintenance, aviation business, and more.
 Careers are available in all fields of the aviation industry, including pilots, air traffic control, airport and airline management, aircraft dispatching, aircraft maintenance, and more.
 Some of the more specific jobs in aviation include: